-We can’t make things where we used to
+How growing cities are making it hard for makers

 The responsibility for this shift is distributed between housing commissions, city planners, architects, land developers, venture capitalists, property management companies, low interest rates fostering real-estate investment, and the persistent influx of new workers.
 With the market getting tapped out, and the growth of the Silicon Valley workforce continuing, local cities rushed to cope with the need to house the workers that kept the valley in business.
 This spurred land developers to build as many “sustainable dense urban housing” (e.g. multistory, multiunit) apartment buildings as they could—and as fast as possible.

 These shifts in space and housing in places like Silicon Valley and the Bay Area are changing and shaping human culture worldwide by affecting what, how, and where people are able to make.
 As part of my 2016 dissertation, “Disrupting Silicon Valley Dreams: Adaptations through Making, Being, and Branding,” I followed the maker movement from the launch of Make magazine in 2005 to the first Maker Faire in 2006 to the most recent Maker Faire in 2018.
 The event has inspired local (and remote) communities to make and create and has extended its reach into educational programs and support of programs through museums like the Exploratorium.

-However, while making has been encouraged through Maker Faire and its outreach, the spaces where people can reasonably build projects that require noise, mess, and are of a larger size seem to be diminishing in more dense urban areas—particularly those tech centers where real estate is at a premium.
+However, while making has been encouraged through Maker Faire and its outreach, the spaces where people can reasonably build larger projects seem to be diminishing in more dense urban areas—particularly those tech centers where real estate is at a premium.

 A good example can be found in downtown Redwood City, California, formerly a sleepy civic center with mostly two- to three-story buildings.
-In Redwood City, developers built blocks of dense five- to seven-story apartment housing units in only a few short years, completely transforming the urban landscape and population demographic.
+In Redwood City, developers built blocks of dense five- to seven-story apartment housing units in only a few short years, completely transforming the urban landscape and demographics.

 These big apartment blocks cater to people who arrive for jobs in the Bay Area and need to start work immediately and are often advertised as being designed for Silicon Valley workers.
 They contain mostly one- to three-bedroom apartments, managed and maintained by property management companies, which implement and enforce rules that affect how people are allowed to live in their dwellings, such as how they may remodel (they cannot), what types of “improvements” they can make (few if any), and other regulations that are ostensibly for the good of all tenants.

 Thus, Silicon Valley workers who rent (and many do) or own condominiums live within restricted boundaries.
 The units are basic and often standardized, with partial hard flooring (synthetic hardwood, tile, or synthetic flooring) in a kitchen area and mostly beige carpet throughout.
 Walls are white.
 Sometimes windows do not open, leaving occupants to rely on air-conditioning and heating units to control temperature.
 These “amenities” limit certain types of making.
 If windows cannot open, then fumes cannot be vented or can drift into neighbor’s spaces.
 If walls are white and carpet is a light color, there is a higher degree of care needed to “protect” the space and thus, dwellings cannot easily be modified or used as workshops.